MaeveHughes/Yay-for-Yoga/README.md

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to find information about the classes they have to offer.
+        1. As a Returning Visitor, I want to find information about the classes and what they have to offer.
         2. As a Returning Visitor, I want to know the opening hours.
         3. As a Returning Visitor, I want to find the best way to contact the studio.